MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/checkpoints.md

 1. In **Hyper-V Manager**, right-click the name of the virtual machine, and click **Settings**.
 2. In the **Management** section, select **Checkpoints**.
 3. Select either production checkpoints or standard checkpoints.
 If you choose production checkpoints, you can also specify whether the host should take a standard checkpoint if a production checkpoint cannot be taken.
-If you clear this check box and a production checkpoint cannot be taken, no checkpoint will be created.
+If you clear this check box and a production checkpoint cannot be taken, no checkpoint will be selected.
 4. If you want to change the location where the configuration files for the checkpoint are stored, change the path in the **Checkpoint File Location** section.
 5. Click **Apply** to apply your changes.
 If you are done, click **OK** to close the dialog box.